-This California Privacy Notice (California Notice) is for California residents only pursuant to the California Consumer Privacy Act (CCPA) and supplements information contained in the TIAA Privacy Notice or TIAA Bank Privacy Notice, which includes “TIAA” and “TIAA Companies” using the TIAA brand that share a common corporate identity.
-The rights of California residents under this California Notice go into effect on January 1, 2020.
+This California Privacy Notice (California Notice) is for California residents only pursuant to the California Consumer Privacy Act (CCPA) and supplements information contained in the TIAA Privacy Notice or TIAA Bank Privacy Notice, which includes “TIAA” and “TIAA Companies” using the TIAA brand that share a common corporate identity and with which you have a relationship.
+This privacy notice should not be construed as establishing a contractual relationship.

 Your rights under the CCPA